sugarkubes/openvino-base-image/README.md

   vim
 ```

+### Packaging the model
-Fortunately I already converted a model for you guys and gals so just go ahead and grab the model (code is below).
+Fortunately I already converted a model for you guys and gals so feel free to skip this section and grab the model (code is below).

 Once you have a converted model, zip the model into a folder.
 Make sure the following structure is in place once unzipped.
 ```sh